 By using “Aligned to Picked Level”, you can paste the elements in an elevation view.
 You must be in an elevation view to use this tool because it requires that you select a level line on which to paste the elements.

 26 USE VIEW LIST SCHEDULE TO CHECK VIEW SETTING

 In a project, under the View tab and Schedules drop-down list, you can create a View List schedule to check all the view settings.

-On the Fields tab of the View List Properties dialog, select the fields to be include in the view list.
+On the Fields tab of the View List Properties dialog, select the fields to be included in the view list.
 If you want to create user-defined fields, click Add Parameter.
 By using the Filter, Sorting/Grouping, Formatting, and Appearance tabs, you can simplify the schedule.

-Most of fields can modify directly in the schedule.
+Most of the fields can modify directly in the schedule.
 Think about that project where you have hundreds of views, and maybe dozens of floor plans, directly editing fields in the schedule can save

 you a lot of time of going through each and every field.

 Sometimes we want to use the same schedule in another project that can help to evaluate certain design decisions, but we don’t want to create a similar schedule from scratch especially after you created some custom schedules and included conditional formatting & formulas.